lulzzz/datalayer/docs/docs/install/index.md

 ./kuber.sh explorer
 ```

-For more control on the deployed applications, read the [Application section of Kuber documentation](/docs/kuber/apps).
+For more control on the deployed applications, read the [Application section of Pilot documentation](/docs/pilot/apps).

 For example [browse the Spitfire Notebook](http://localhost:8001/api/v1/namespaces/default/services/http:spitfire-spitfire:8080/proxy).
 Optionally, to connect without proxy, you can get the URL of the Notebook from the AWS Load Balancer.